Conditioning to avoid zero via a class of concave functions for one-dimensional diffusions: Introduction

-This implies a concavity of $\psi_{\-\lambda}$ w.r.t.\ the scale function, that is, $x \mapsto \frac{d^{+}}{dx}\psi_{-\lambda}(x)$ is decreasing, where $\frac{d^{+}}{dx}$ denotes the right-differentiation operator.
-One of our main results (Theorem \ref{thm:conditionalLimit}) generalizes this theorem to the case where the function $\psi_{-\lambda}$ is replaced by a more general concave function.
-A key tool is the $h$-transform in a wide sense studied in \cite{Maeno}, which we will review in Section \ref{section:h-transform}.
-It allows us to introduce a martingale corresponding to $M^{[\psi_{-\lambda}]}$.
+by \eqref{eq12}.
+In Theorem \ref{thm:conditionalLimit}, Theorem \ref{thm:conditionalLimitPrevious} is extended to the case where the function $\psi_{-\lambda}$ is replaced by a more general concave function.
+In addition, we generalize the result to the case where the boundary $\infty$ is entrance.
+A key tool is the $h$-transform in a wide sense studied in \cite{Maeno}, which we review in Section \ref{section:h-transform}.
+It allows us to introduce supermartingales corresponding to $M^{[\psi_{-\lambda}]}$ for more general concave functions.